Endorsements

 “There is no shortage of interesting comment being published.
 The problem is finding the useful material in the daily deluge.
 What is needed are trusted mediators, to select, contextualise, and make it easily accessible in one place.
 Open Briefing has the potential to add very considerable value for hard-pressed progressive organisations and individuals at very modest cost.”

-Dr John Sloboda, Oxford Research Group and Iraq Body Count
+Dr. John Sloboda, Every Casualty and Iraq Body Count

 "An interesting selection of speeches...
 Throughout, Abbott provides a thorough historical context and argues convincingly for the relevance of the ideas expressed."
 Tim Souster, Financial Times